 Canning season is in full swing and great timing for gift ideas in the coming months.
 Whether it’s a friend, family or neighbour, a gift basket with a jar of this Jalapeño Pepper Jelly Canning Recipe, crackers and cream cheese is the perfect gift to bring a little sunshine to someone’s day.

 This has to be one of my absolute favourite jellies to make.
-With a mix of sweet and just a kick of heat, it makes for the perfect meat topping.
+With a mix of sweet and just a kick of heat, this Jalapeño Pepper Jelly Canning Recipe makes for the perfect meat topping.
 Pair it with cream cheese and crackers for an easy but delicious appetizer; I bet you can’t eat just one.

-Some have been having issues with the jelly not setting; this is a family recipe and we have not had problems.
+Some have been having issues with the Jalapeño Pepper Jelly Canning Recipe jelly not setting; this is a family recipe and we have not had problems.
 If you don’t want to take the chance of having to remake, possibly canning jellies isn’t something you want to try as they can be finicky.

-For those having trouble; keep these in mind:
+For those having trouble; keep these tips in mind:

-- You must pour into sterilized jars immediately after boiling and seal with canning lids right away.
-Do not let cool in between.
+- You must pour into sterilized jars after the 2 minute setting period.
+Do not let cool further.
+Seal with sterilized lids.

 - This jelly takes a few days to fully set and must be kept in a cool, dark place.

 - Not every batch will set; it’s just a fact.
 For whatever reason, the odd batch just won’t set.